The G-invariant spectrum and non-orbifold singularities: The -invariant Sunada-Pesce-Sutton technique

+Note when $G$ is a finite group that subgroups $H_1$ and $H_2$ are almost conjugate if and only if they are representation equivalent.

 One of the earliest and most fruitful generalizations of the original Sunada theorem was provided by DeTurck and Gordon \cite{DeTGL}.
-They allow $G$ to be a Lie group and $\Gamma_1$ and $\Gamma_2$ to be representation equivalent cocompact discrete subgroups.
-If $G$ acts by isometries on a Riemannian manifold $M$ in such a way that $M / \Gamma_1$ and $M / \Gamma_2$ are compact manifolds then these manifolds are strongly isospectral.
-The main advantage of their generalization is that the quotients no longer need be by finite subgroups of the isometry group.
+They allow $G$ to be a Lie group and $H_1$ and $H_2$ to be representation equivalent cocompact discrete subgroups.
+When $G$ acts by isometries on a Riemannian manifold $M$ in such a way that $M / H_1$ and $M / H_2$ are compact manifolds then these manifolds are strongly isospectral.

-Pesce \cite{P} weakened the hypothesis that the discrete subgroups $\Gamma_1$ and $\Gamma_2$ be representation equivalent, applying the idea of Frobenius reciprocity in his proof.
-Although the subgroups we use in Theorem~\ref{main} are representation equivalent, so that we do not need the generality of Pesce's result, we mention it here because the version of Sunada that we employ in the proof of Theorem~\ref{main} follows from Sutton's generalization of Pesce's result.
+Pesce \cite{P} weakened the hypothesis that the discrete subgroups $H_1$ and $H_2$ be representation equivalent, applying the idea of Frobenius reciprocity in his proof.
 Sutton \cite[Theorem 2.3]{Sut2002} generalized the Sunada-Pesce technique from the setting of discrete subgroups to connected subgroups, allowing for the construction of the first locally non-isometric, simply-connected isospectral homogeneous manifolds.
-His theorem requires the action of the $H_i$ on $M$ to be free, but this assumption is made to ensure that the quotient spaces are manifolds, and is not necessary in his proof.
-Indeed, the spaces $M / H_i$ in Theorem~\ref{main} need not be Riemannian manifolds or orbifolds, but more generalized quotient spaces.
-Sutton additionally requires in his theorem that the Riemannian submersions $\pi_i \colon M \to M / H_i$ have totally geodesic fibers in order to conclude that the eigenfunctions on $M / H_i$ lift to eigenfunctions on $M$.
-This assumption is unnecessary in our setting as we consider the $H_i$-invariant spectrum on $C^{\infty}(M)$ as opposed to the spectrum of the Laplacian acting on $C^{\infty}(M / H_i)$.